 The old cliché, “So many places, so little time,” rings especially true when considering where to visit, and what to see, in a new country.
 For the casual traveler who is visiting Costa Rica for one week to 10 days, there are boundless options.

 It’s important to narrow down your options to only those that interest you most.
-Here are a few initial questions that you should answer to help determine where to go in Costa rica and…which direction you should take your family, honeymoon or adventure vacation.
+Here are a few initial questions that you should answer to help determine where to go in Costa Rica and which direction you should take your family vacation, honeymoon or adventure trip.

 - Have you been to Costa Rica before?
-If so, we suggest visiting other that you have not yet experienced.
+If so, we suggest visiting areas that you haven’t yet experienced.

 - Who are you traveling with?
-This determines the style of trip we’d suggest for you.
-In most cases we suggest different itinerary for families with children that we do ff you are traveling with your significant other.
+This determines the style of trip that we suggest for you.
+In most cases, we recommend a different itinerary for families (with children) than we do if you are traveling with your significant other on a romantic getaway.

 Knowing these answers will help you understand which regions are a good fit for your desired travel experience.
 We discuss the various regions further down on this page, but let’s get straight to some quick recommendations.